antrea-io/antrea/docs/design/windows-design.md

 HNS Network is created during the Antrea Agent initialization phase, and it should be created before the OVS bridge is created.
-This is because OVS is working as the Hyper-V Switch Extension, and the ovs-vswitchd process cannot work correctly until the OVS Extension is enabled on the new created Hyper-V Switch.
+This is because OVS is working as the Hyper-V Switch Extension, and the ovs-vswitchd process cannot work correctly until the OVS Extension is enabled on the newly created Hyper-V Switch.

 When creating the HNS Network, the local subnet CIDR and the uplink network adapter are required.